 We don’t need to tell you how important marketing for a business is, right?
 Whether you’re going to use it for brand awareness, nurturing your leads, generating more sales, or simply bringing in more traffic to your website, you’ll need some tools.

 Squarespace and Wix come with integrated marketing tools, so let’s take a look at how they compare in terms of email marketing, social media integrations, and blogging.

-Let’s get one thing out of the way – both Squarespace and Wix have built-in email marketing features.
+Let’s get one thing out: Squarespace and Wix have built-in email marketing features.

 Wix allows you to send 3 emails per month to 5,000 people.
-If you need more advanced features and want to reach more people, you can integrate the ‘Ascend’ tool.
+You can integrate the’ Ascend tool if you need more advanced features and want to reach more people.
 That way, you can send email campaigns to 9,500-1,000,000 people by paying only $9.5-$23/month.
 You can also set up automations and triggers for emails to be sent out.
 Finally, you can segment your contacts into different groups and send them different emails.